INTILIO

 Interactions: Zoom, arrow-based temporal navigation, infinite horizontal scroll, expandable/collapsible rows, "show weekends" and "show paused projects" toggles, holiday/date chips with hover details.

-Scoping note: Advanced zoom and navigation interactions were documented for the next development cycle.
+Scoping note: Zoom and navigation interactions were documented for the next development cycle.
 Core timeline shipped within the project timeline.

 REFLECTION